feminism-chat/feminism-chat.github.io/index.md

 If you can't install a client, [IRCCloud](https://irccloud.com) offers "trial" accounts for no cost.
 Make sure you select the freenode network.
 You'll get a gateway cloak automatically.

 Other common web gateways (kiwiirc, freenode webchat, matrix) are banned due to repeated misuse.

+# Are you moving to libera.chat?

+Yes.
+Like many other communities, we are planning to move from [freenode](https://en.wikipedia.org/wiki/Freenode) to [libera.chat](https://libera.chat/) in the wake of Andrew Lee's hostile takeover.
+But we're waiting for things to settle on libera before making the move official and deprecating the old channel on freenode (aka free*****nope*****)

 # How do I support you?